I-57 at Stuenkel Road Phase III

 Will County, IL

 It was determined that access to I-57 at Stuenkel Road would improve access to the regional job centers and affordable suburban housing between Chicago and the Kankakee area.
-Several interchange alternatives were developed and evaluated to determine which best met the transportation needs with the least impact to the environment.
+Several interchange alternatives were developed and evaluated to determine which best met the transportation needs with the least impact to the natural environment.
 The alternatives were vetted with project stakeholders through public involvement meetings.

 Based on its higher level of service for Stuenkel Road, greater opportunity for economic development, and public support, a hybrid of a traditional diamond interchange with a partial cloverleaf in the southeast quadrant was selected.
 This alternative also rated very favorably in wetland impact, floodplain encroachment, and overall land acquisition.